ansdell.net images, artwork, some text, online design tools, fonts and icons

-Subsetting a font, where allowed by its licence, makes, in effect, a new font consisting of a selection of glyphs from the original.
-When appropriately compressed it should be much smaller than the original font.
+Subsetting a font, where allowed by its licence, makes a new font file consisting of a selection of glyphs from the original.
+When compressed it should be much smaller than the original font.
 The icon font used on this site was subsetted using the online service at fontello.com.

 Considerations on permissions